How to Build a Donkey®

 Step 6: Attach Camera

 Slip the camera into the slot, cable end first.
-However, be careful not to push on the camera lens and instead press the board.
+However, do not to push on the camera lens and instead press the board.

 Before using the car, remove the plastic film or lens cover from the camera lens.